-Overall Rating Over Time
+Rating Over Time

 Compared to national and state averages across all facilities.

-The Health Care Center-Forum Tucson Quality Metrics
+The Forum at Tucson Quality Metrics

 Frequency Of ER Visits

-ER visits per 1,000 resident days
+In The Forum at Tucson, 0 ER visits per 1,000 resident days

 Short-term Care: ER Visits

-Percentage of Patients
+In The Forum at Tucson, 10.95 Percentage of Patients

 Short-term Care: Facilitates Functional Improvement